Development of Polymeric Insulation for Today’s Network Requirements

 Conclusions

 Composite insulators now constitute an important component in energy transmission worldwide.
-With more than 40 years of field experience as well as comprehensive product standards with prescribed maintenance cycles, this can indeed be considered a mature technology.
-However, there are still examples where further optimization of housing formulations may be required.
-The composite insulator remains a technological marvel due to its relative complexity.
+With more than 50 years of field experience as well as comprehensive product standards with prescribed maintenance cycles, this can indeed be considered a mature technology.
+However, there are still examples where further optimization of housing formulation may be required.

 References